teelahti/pohjoisnapa.fi/README.md

 Original hosting was in Azure, and it leveraged Azure's SQL and CDN features.

-This newest rewrite is based on [Gatsby JS](https://www.gatsbyjs.org) and hosted on Google Firebase hosting to get cheap and easy SSL-secured CDN hosting.
+Recent rewrite was based on [Gatsby JS](https://www.gatsbyjs.org) and hosted on Google Firebase hosting to get cheap and easy SSL-secured CDN hosting.
 During rewrite some of HTML was modernized, but otherwise the site was left intact.

-Language translation setup is inspired from this [article](https://www.gatsbyjs.org/blog/2017-10-17-building-i18n-with-gatsby/).
+Current, newest rewrite is based on Astro.
+Again, some modernization was done, but site is still old and ugly.
+Hosting is still at Google firebase.

 ## Develop

-Run `gatsby develop` for normal development view.
-To build production site (for testing purposes, see Deploy below) run `gatsby build`, then test the site with `gatsby serve`.
+Run `yarn run dev` for normal development view.
+To build production site (for testing purposes, see Deploy below) run `yarn run build`, then test the site e.g. with `yarn run preview`.
-Build production site will be at folder /public, and can be copied from there to any static (preferably CDN-based) hosting.
+Build production site will be at folder /dist, and can be copied from there to any static (preferably CDN-based) hosting.

 ## Deploy